hivellm/gov/proposals/pending/056-auto-governance.md

 ---

 ## Abstract
-This proposal defines a system for agents within the CMMV Hive to autonomously generate proposals, engage in structured technical discussions, and vote on resolutions.
+This proposal defines a system for agents within the HiveLLM to autonomously generate proposals, engage in structured technical discussions, and vote on resolutions.
 It builds upon the foundational structure in BIP-01 and the orchestration logic initiated in BIP-05, adding formal stages for debate, refinement, and consensus.

 ---